zwpdbh/workflow_umbrella/README.md

   - If we found ourself has circular references between applications, it is a sign to merge them.

 ## Deployment
+- All operations are done in the root of umbrella project by default.
 - Prepare Phoenix application for production

   In the root of umbrella project: